 Claims Against Members of Corporate Governance

 The rights and obligations on asserting claims against members of corporate governance bodies in an AG, SE and KGaA are independent of whether or not the members of these respective bodies have been discharged.
 Another particular consequence of a breach of duty in a listed company is that the company may be obliged to disclose it to the capital market by way of ad hoc notification.

 In case of a GmbH, the consequences of a breach of the duties of managing directors are, to a great extent, comparable to an AG.
 In general, the managing directors, like the management board members, are not directly liable to the creditors of the company.
 The shareholders’ meeting has the right to pursue damage claims and to decide about the dismissal of managing directors and the termination of the service contract.

-The liability of a member of a management and supervising body in an AG, SE and KGaA cannot be limited, as this would in particular qualify as an impermissible waiver by the company upfront, ie, prior to the expiry of the three-year period (see 4.8 Consequences and Enforcement of Breach of Directors' Duties).
+The liability of a member of a management and supervising body in an AG, SE and KGaA cannot be limited, as this would in particular qualify as an impermissible waiver by the company upfront, ie, prior to the expiry of the three-year period (see 4.8 Consequences and Enforcement of Breach of Directors’ Duties).
 However, D&O insurance for the members of the management and supervising body is permissible and common in practice in order to protect them against risks arising from their professional activities for the company.
-Premiums are generally paid by the company, although members of the management board of an AG, SE and KGaA are obliged to bear a deduction of at least 10% of the damage to the utmost one-and-a-half times their annual fixed salary.
+Premiums are generally paid by the company, although members of the management board of an AG, SE and KGaA are obliged to bear a deduction of at least 10% of the damage to one-and-a-half times their annual fixed salary at maximum.

 The remuneration of the management board members of an AG and a two-tier system SE is resolved upon by the supervisory board and contractually agreed upon in the service contract.